MIRA-KUMAR/Leetcode-Learning/README.md

 Here follow means a full match, such that there is a bijection between a letter in pattern and a non-empty word in s.

+# LeetCode 344: Reverse String
+Write a function that reverses a string.
+The input string is given as an array of characters s.
+You must do this by modifying the input array in-place with O(1) extra memory.

 # LeetCode 1085: Sum of Digits in the Minimum Number
 Given an integer array nums, return 0 if the sum of the digits of the minimum integer in nums is odd, or 1 otherwise.